Attorney General Garland faces relentless GOP pressure after issuing memo on school board threats - KRDO

 The memo has made for particularly potent fodder in Virginia’s gubernatorial race, where Republican nominee Glenn Youngkin alluded to the memo in a campaign ad that claimed that the FBI was “trying to silence parents.”

 Rather than quell the controversy, the Friday release of the message from the National School Boards Association propelled another round of scrutiny from Republicans.
-The association said Friday that its board of directors “regret and apologize for” the September letter to Biden.
+The association said Friday that its board of directors “regret and apologize for” the September letter to Biden, but the group reiterated that safety of school officials and students remains a “top priority.”

 The House Judiciary Committee Republicans argued Monday that Garland has no choice but to withdraw the memo.